As a swimming teacher for over 45 years, safety is the most important thing to be taught while in the water.

 These are two different levels of safety combined with always having eyes when someone is in the pool.

-5 States With Highest Drowning Death Rate
+States With the Highest Drowning Death Rate

 Data compiled with results for 2019 show that the death rate for drowning has decreased by 34% in the last 10 years - that is great!
 However, drownings still occur and these are the 5 states with the worst drownings in 2019.
 I happen to live in a hot spot!